Regiment of Artillery (India): Raising day (Gunner's Day)

 Foot Artillery.
 This also marked the raising of the first native artillery unit and is celebrated as the day of raising of the Indian Regiment of Artillery.
 The battery is presently part of the 57 Field Regiment.

 Regiment composition

-As in many of pre-independence regiments, many of the units have been allotted on the basis of regional, historical or class / caste backgrounds – e.g. Sikhs, ahirs, Dogras, Rajputs, jats, Brahmins, Gurkhas, Marathas and SICs (South Indian Classes).
+As in many pre-independence regiments, many of the units have been allotted on the basis of regional, historical or class/caste backgrounds – e.g. Sikhs, Ahirs, Dogras, Rajputs, Jats, Brahmins, Gurkhas, Marathas and SICs (South Indian Classes).

 Commemorative Postal Stamps

 Commemorative stamps have been released were released by India Post depicting field artillery, a gunner and howitzer from Mountain Battery on the Golden Jubilee of the Regiment of Artillery and on the 50th anniversary of the 9 (Parachute) Field Regiment.

 School and Centre

 The School of Artillery is the premier institution for imparting training to the officers of the regiment.
 In pre-Independent India, the school was established in Kakul in 1918.
 In 1941, the present school was established at Deolali in Nashik district of Maharashtra.
-The Anti - Aircraft School at Karachi was also moved to Deolali and merged with the School of Artillery as one of its Wings in 1947.
+The Anti – Aircraft School at Karachi was also moved to Deolali and merged with the School of Artillery as one of its Wings in 1947.
 The Coastal Artillery Wing of the School, which was located at Bombay, was handed over to the Indian Navy in 1965.
-The Air Defence Wing, after bifurcation, has moved to Gopalpur in Orissa and has been renamed as the Air Defence Guided Missile School.
-The Air observation post wing was renamed as Aviation Wing in Jan 1982.
-Combat Army Aviation Training School (CATS) was established in April 2004 and the Aviation Wing of the School was completely amalgamated with the CATS in May 2004.
+The Air Defence Wing, after bifurcation, has moved to Gopalpur in Orissa and has been renamed as the Air Defence and Guided Missile School (now Army Air Defence College).
+The air observation post wing was renamed as Aviation Wing in Jan 1982.
+Combat Army Aviation Training School (CAATS) was established in April 2004 and the Aviation Wing of the School was completely amalgamated with the CAATS in May 2004.

 The Mountain Artillery Training Centre came into being at Dehradun in August 1920 moving to Lucknow in October 1921 and in 1928 to Ambala.
 The Field Artillery Training Centre came up at Mathura.
 By 1947, there were six separate training centres, which were amalgamated to form the Royal Indian Artillery Centre (North).
-On 7 April 1948, the ‘Royal’ prefix was dropped and the Nasik centre was the sole remaining centre.
+On 7 April 1948, the 'Royal' prefix was dropped and the Nasik centre was the sole remaining centre.
 At present there are two Artillery Training Centres – the Centre at Nashik Road, Maharashtra has the capacity to train 3,000-4,000 recruits at any given time.
 The other centre is at Golconda in Hyderabad, Telangana which came into being on August 15, 1962.
 The Golconda centre has three training regiments and presently trains 2900 recruits at a time.
 The Regiment of Artillery Museum, Artillery Records and Artillery Depot are located in Nashik Road.